the-teachingRSE-project/competencies/competencies.md

       sustainability.&
     As local team, but likely more aware of tooling and practices in place within RSE team.
-Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Should provide training and retain experience via coordinating and provide support for mentoring/community activities.
+Distributing work makes it only necessary for each RSE to understand code related to their assigned tasks.& Should provide training and retain experience via coordinating and provide support for mentoring/community activities.
       Establishing RSE departments with specialists for certain aspects of software